palkan/rbytes/README.md

 file "config/anycable.yml", <%= code("anycable.yml") %>
 ```

-The compiled template will like like this:
+The compiled template will look like this:

 ```erb
 cable_adapter = ask?
 "Which AnyCable pub/sub adapter do you want to use?"